Technics SL-1200: SL-1210M3D

 This model is the same as the SL-1200M3D except with a matte black finish like the MK2.

-MK4 models (1996)
+MK4 models (1997)

 SL-1200MK4

-The SL-1200 Mark 4 was introduced in 1996.
+The SL-1200MK4 was introduced in 1997..
 It was an update to the SL-1200MK2.
 It was available only in Japan and priced at around $650.
-It has a matte black finish.
+It has a matte-black finish.
 This model is aimed at the high-end audiophile market rather than DJs.
 It is the last model made with the detent ("click") in the neutral position (+/- 0%) of the pitch adjustment slider.
-In addition to the existing 33 RPM and 45 RPM buttons, the MK4 added a 78 RPM button.
-It is designed to be used with regular removable RCA cables (along with a removable ground/earth cable) rather than hard-wired RCA cables like all other 1200/1210 models.
-The tonearm was different from those in the previous models, as it was made from titanium.
+In addition to the existing 33 rpm and 45 rpm buttons, the MK4 added a 78 rpm button.
+It is designed to be used with regular, removable RCA cables (along with a removable ground/earth cable) rather than hard-wired RCA cables like all other 1200/1210 models.
+The tonearm differed in appearance from those of previous models, featuring a titanium-coloured finish.
+Technics' Japanese operating manual specifies OFC internal tonearm wiring but does not identify the tonearm itself as being made of titanium.